 So, what does this mean?
 It means that, just as a child wants to please their parents, you want to please your God.
 I love this description of fearing the lord from Proverbs31.org:

 To fear the Lord is to feel the weight of His holiness as you love and obey Him.
 Think of the fear a child has of disappointing her parent — not because she’s scared of getting punished, but because she doesn’t want to displease someone she loves and respects.

 You see, when you fear the Lord, you will have a desire to follow His word and obey it.
 Everything else on this list will fall into place.

-Want clear instructions for incorporating these qualities in your own life?
+Want clear instructions for incorporating Proverbs 31 qualities in your own life?
 Grab the free Bible study below!
 It’s filled with thought-provoking questions to help you become the woman God already made you to be.
 You can use it for your own quiet time with God, or even in a ladies’ Bible class.
 Just click the link or image below to download the PDF.

 Before downloading this free Bible Study, would you do me a favor?
 Would you share this post on social media using the share buttons at the bottom of the page?
 Let’s spread God’s word to as many ladies as possible!

 Do you want to grow a deeper, more genuine faith?